CLayer-dev/docs/docs/introduction/use-cases.md

 # Use Cases

-Core Layer's architecture and features make it ideal for various blockchain applications and use cases.
+CLayer's architecture and features make it ideal for various blockchain applications and use cases.
 Our high throughput, low latency, and AI security features enable innovative solutions across multiple industries.

 ## DeFi Applications